Vital Edges for (s,t)-mincut: Efficient Algorithms, Compact Structures, and Optimal Sensitivity Oracle

-In Section \ref{sec : algorithm}, we classified all the vital edges into tight and loose edges.
+In Section \ref{sec: algorithm}, we classified all the vital edges into tight and loose edges.
 Theorem \ref{thm : n-1 loose edges} ensures that there can be at most $n-2$ loose edges.
 For each loose edge $e=(u,v)$, we keep a DAG ${\mathcal D}_{PQ}(G_{(u,v)})$.
 The set of all these $n-2$ DAGs stores all mincuts for all loose edges and provides a complete characterization in terms of 1-transversal cuts.
 However, it is also true that there can be $\Omega(n^2)$ tight edges in a graph (Theorem \ref{thm : n-1 loose edges}).
 Therefore, the main challenge arises in designing a compact structure that stores and characterizes all mincuts for all tight edges.
 Interestingly, it follows from Theorem \ref{thm : tight edge property} that, for a tight edge $(u,v)$, an $(s,t)$-cut of the least capacity that separates $u$ and $v$ is also a mincut for tight edge $(u,v)$.
-Therefore, we take an approach of building a compact structure that, for each pair of vertices $\{u,v\}$ in $G$, can store and characterize all the $(s,t)$-cuts of the least capacity that separate $u$ and $v$.
-This problem is formally stated in Problem \ref{prob : compact structure for all pairs}.
-We, in the following, provide a solution to Problem \ref{prob : compact structure for all pairs} in three steps.
+So, we take an approach of building a compact structure that, for every pair of vertices $\{u,v\}$ in $G$, can store and characterize all the $(s,t)$-cuts of the least capacity that separate $u$ and $v$.
+Therefore, a solution to the following problem would suffice to overcome the challenge. \begin{problem} Given a directed weighted graph $G$ with a designated source $s$ and a designated sink $t$, build a compact structure that, for each pair of vertices $a$ and $b$ in $G$, stores and characterizes all the $(s,t)$-cuts of the least capacity that separate $a$ and $b$ in $G$. \end{problem} We, in the following, provide a solution to Problem \ref{prob : compact structure for all pairs} in three steps.
 First, we design a compact structure, denoted by ${\mathcal Y}(S)$, for storing all {\em Steiner $(s,t)$-mincuts} for a given {\em Steiner set $S$}.
 Thereafter, we design a hierarchy tree that stores a Steiner set $S(\mu)$ at each node $\mu$.
-Finally, we augment each node $\mu$ of the tree with structures ${\mathcal Y}(S(\mu))$.
+Finally, we augment each node $\mu$ of the hierarchy tree with structures ${\mathcal Y}(S(\mu))$.